waterbuffalo13/micromanage/README.md

 ![alt text](https://github.com/waterbuffalo13/Waterbuffalo-Micromanagement/blob/master/screenshot-gif.gif)

-The purpose of this project is to help me live a better life.
+The purpose of this project is to help me live a better life by living more carefully, and .

   * Organisation and Planning
     *  Plan out your day with a to-do list and gantt